Which Wearable Device Is Right for You? (Apple Watch, WHOOP, Oura, Garmin, Fitbit, Ultrahuman)

 Cons:

-❌ Still early stage—fewer features than Oura (for now)
+❌ Still early stage and fewer features than Oura (for now)

 Best for: Users looking for Oura-style insights without the monthly fee